 Follow-up Appointments

-After your initial consultation, we will schedule follow-up appointments according to the treatment plan that we have agreed.
+After your initial consultation we may schedule follow-up appointments according to the treatment plan that we have agreed.
 This will never be more than is necessary.
 As an evidence-based practitioner I only provide treatment that is required to achieve your desired outcome.
 This is also an opportunity to check in with me as to how you have responded to treatment so far and whether we need to adjust any part of your treatment plan.
 Ongoing appointments may include a mixture of hands-on treatment, advice, supervised exercise, and education.

 What to Wear

 It is not necessary for you to get undressed if you are not comfortable with this, but it can sometimes help to get a better view of the specific area we are working on.
-It is advisable to bring/wear shorts or leggings, and a vest or some flexible clothing to make examination and treatment more effective.
+It is advisable to bring/wear shorts or leggings, and a vest or some flexible/loose clothing to make examination and treatment more effective.
 But ultimately it is most important that you are comfortable, I can always adapt around you and your clothing.

 Informed Consent